-This is a statutory placement, which is defined in law as being "not less than eight consecutive months" in duration.
+This is a statutory placement, defined in law as being 'not less than eight consecutive months' in duration.
 Thus, 100% attendance is required by all students.

-Students must complete 30 hours on placement between Monday and Friday (8am-6pm), (excluding bank holidays).
-In addition, students must be available for four hours between Monday and Friday (8am-6pm) each week for online academic activities.
+Students must complete 30 hrs on placement between Monday and Friday (8 am - 6 pm) (excluding bank holidays).
+In addition, students must be available for four hours between Monday and Friday (8 am-6 pm) each week for online academic activities.

 In line with Public Health guidance, if a student needs to restrict their movements or self-isolate, they are required to do so.

-Any concerns regarding student's attendance or punctuality must be reported to the APPEL Operations team or Practice Educator as soon as possible.
-You will be asked to sign a "Declaration of Satisfactory Attendance and Student Behaviour" after each Competency Assessment.
+Any concerns regarding students' attendance or punctuality must be reported to the APPEL Office or a Practice Educator as soon as possible.
+You will be asked to sign a 'Declaration of Satisfactory Attendance and Student Behaviour' after each Competency Assessment.